streamingfast/firehose-docs/integrate-new-chains/design-principles.md

 ### Subtleties in Reverted Calls

-Interpreting subtleties in bits of data, for things like the meaning of a reverted call in an Ethereum call stack, becomes impossible farther downstream.&#x20;
+Interpreting subtleties in bits of data, for things like the meaning of a reverted call in an Ethereum call stack, becomes impossible farther downstream.

 {% hint style="info" %}
-**Note**_: Firehose provides complete node data through carefully considered and implemented model definitions created with Protocol Buffer schemas._&#x20;
+**Note**_: Firehose provides complete node data through carefully considered and implemented model definitions created with Protocol Buffer schemas._
 {% endhint %}

 ### Running Full Archive Nodes